4n4ru/CI_MS1_BodelschwingherHof/README.md

 ### Site Owner Goals
 - Increase in the number of customers.
-- Good presentation and a visually appealing look regardless of screen size.
 - Promote the bussines.
 - Provide a way for new and existing customers to contact the buissnes.
 - Provide essential information about the bussines to customers.